-Don’t we all dream of a healthy, supple skin?
-Well, most people do, but with pollution, dust and infection causing germs all around us, it becomes very difficult to maintain perfect skin health.
+Don’t we all dream of healthy, supple skin?
+Well, most people do, but with pollution, dust, and infection-causing germs all around us, it becomes very difficult to maintain perfect skin health.
 Quite often we end up falling prey to skin infections, many of which apart from being difficult to control are annoying too.

 There are several kinds of infections including bacterial, fungal and viral.

 The first two are the most common ones.
 Let us take a look at some of these infections.

 1. Bacterial Infections:

 - a) Boils– They form due to the accumulation of Pus and dead tissues and result in a painful swollen area on the skin.
 They are commonly caused by Staphylococcus aureus bacteria.

 - b) Carbuncles– These are filled with pus and are large, painful, round bumps that occur under the skin.
 A carbuncle is basically a cluster of boils.
 Often, it occurs on the neck, face and buttocks.

 - c) Cellulitis– Its main characteristics are warmth, redness, swelling and tenderness.
 It mostly occurs on legs and arms.
 Cellulitis happens when bacteria get in through cracks in the skin, for example, cuts, burns, abrasions, etc. and spread to deeper tissues.

 Many skin infections are caused due to fungal growth on any part of the skin.
 Skin infections caused due to fungi include yeast infections, ringworm, athlete’s foot, etc. The major symptoms include fever and chills and a rash with painful, red, tender skin.

 As for all diseases prevention is better than cure for skin infections as well.
 It is important to observe precautions so that you can reduce the risk of skin infections, and protect your skin from damage.